w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 It is important to have a vision for your career and life, before making any job decisions, ask yourself if the next position is moving you closer to your goal?

 My bonus 11's point will be:
 **Never fear to change jobs when it benefits your personal goals.
 The price of wasted time is much higher compared to the price of failing.
-Do not have guilt, the company will do just fine without you, but by changing jobs you get more money and faster promotions compared to staying with the same employee for a lifetime.
+Do not have guilt, the company will do just fine without you, but by changing jobs you get more money and faster promotions compared to staying with the same employer for a lifetime.
 Be selfish like the most villain capitalist.**